MannyRMA/Course-Management-System/README.md

-# Course-Management-System
-Second year Software Engineering Project
-Course Management system
+# Course and Program Management System